thenuwij/UniVise/README.md

 ## Usability Evaluation

-UniVise was evaluated with **UNSW students** as part of the Honours research process.
+UniVise was evaluated with **80 UNSW students** as part of the Honours research process.
 Participants completed structured tasks across the roadmap, transfer advisor, and MindMesh features, with feedback collected on system clarity, recommendation quality, and overall usefulness.
 Findings informed iterative improvements to the AI reasoning pipeline and UI design.

 ---